Wednesday, July 16, 2025

 You’re in the process of pulling the welcome mat out from under people who have been legally in the U.S. under Temporary Protected Status (TPS).
 As of Sept.
 30, 2024, the U.Sis providing TPS protections to more one million people from the following 16 countries, according to the National Immigration Forum - AfghanistanBurma (Myanmar)CameroonEl SalvadorEthiopiaHaiti, Honduras, NepalNicaraguaSomaliaSouth SudanSudanSyriaUkraineVenezuela and Yemen.

 TPS status provides work authorizations and protection from deportation for individuals from countries experiencing ongoing armed conflict, natural disasters, or other extraordinary circumstances that have prevented their safe return.
 The status for people from eleven of the 16 countries expires by December.
 The other five expire next year.
 Homeland Security has announced that all will be terminated and has already written letters to those from Afghanistan, Cameroon and Nepal, and some from Venezuela.
+Hondurans were added July 7.
 The letters inform them of the termination on dates this summer, making them ineligible to work legally in the U.S. and subject to deportation immediately.

 To me, the tapestry of peoples from all over the planet feels more like the spirit in an Olympic village than the crammed quarters of detention centers, “Alligator Alcatraz” in the Florida Evergladers or the Terrorism Confinement Center (Cecot) in El Salvador…for now.